 Stage 3: Carmageddon 3.0: Grab Your Sack and Get to Work! – rifle/pistol *Sponsored by B.Y.O.T Auto Parts

 On the Fire command, draw your pistol and engage the two pistol targets in/around the nearest vehicle with 2 hits each.
 Holster your pistol and advance to the vehicle.
 Once there, load your rifle and engage the first group of rifle targets.
-After that, retrieve the duffel bag from the back seat.
-The bag contains important intelligence information, and must remain with the shooter for the remainder of the stage, with the shooter maintaining positive control of the the bag at all times.
-(No putting it down on the ground to shoot.)
+After that, retrieve the duffel bag and move on to the next position (blue car), engage targets, then move to the van.
 Shooting positions will be in, on, around and through the cars.
 Some targets will be inside a vehicle, and others will be behind vehicles.
-There are 3 or 4 targets per shooting position.
+There are 3 to 5 targets per shooting position.
 Each target requires 2 hits.
-This stage will require some movement.
+This stage will require some movement to see all targets from a given shooting position.
 Please put your rifle on Safe and keep the muzzle pointed in a safe direction when moving.

 24 Rifle, 4 Pistol.
 Sunday Sprint: 1 rifle hit per target.
 12 Rifle, 4 Pistol.